JCMexplains/writing-for-success-2023/textbook.md

 ### Coordinating Conjunctions

 You can also fix run-on sentences by adding a comma and a coordinating conjunction.
-A coordinating conjunction acts as a link between two independent clauses.
+A coordinating conjunction can link two independent clauses.

 **Tip**